kellivision/FingerRec/README.md

-# FingerRec
+# Objective:
 Testing out some Computer Vision principles.
 This is a jump off point and should only be viewed in that light.

-# Objective:
 First steps of using OpenCV for a trained model to do finger recognition.